• Skip to primary navigation

 These cookies will store for up to a week in an airtight container at room temperature on the countertop.

-To bake them – heat the oven and bake according to the recipe, they’re done when they are golden around the edges and slightly soft in the middle.
+When you’re ready to bake them – heat the oven and bake according to the recipe.
+They’re done when they are golden around the edges and slightly soft in the middle.
+Baking from frozen may mean that they may need an extra minute or two.

 Hungry for more?
 Follow us on FACEBOOK, TWITTER, PINTEREST OR INSTAGRAM